microsoft/SciStanPy/docs/growth_models.md

 which is a differential equation that describes the rate of change in a population of species $i$ with size $x_i$ given their base rate of change ($r_i$), their carrying capacity ($K_i$), the current population sizes of all competing species ($x_j$) including competition amongst the population itself, and a coefficient that describes the level of impact species $j$ has on species $i$ ($\alpha_{ij}$).

-Notably, as applied in DMS Stan where we parametrize our models such that we are working with relative proportions of variants and not absolute abundances, the carrying capacity for all variants must be the same (i.e., when they are the only variant in the population).
+Notably, as applied in SciStanPy where we parametrize our models such that we are working with relative proportions of variants and not absolute abundances, the carrying capacity for all variants must be the same (i.e., when they are the only variant in the population).
 Thus, all $K_i$ must be equal and so we will ignore it as a scaling factor (an alternative way to think about it is that it is implicitly encoded in all $\alpha_{ij}$).
-The form of the Lotka-Volterra equation used in DMS Stan is thus
+The form of the Lotka-Volterra equation used in SciStanPy is thus

 $$
 \begin{align}